 Styling / maintenance

-Keep the area round yoru Goatee cleanly shaved with a Philips shaver, and use the trimming comb to kee your Goatee at the length you prefer.
+Keep the area round your Goatee cleanly shaved with a Philips shaver, and use the trimming comb to kee your Goatee at the length you prefer.